Watch a free livestream of John Wick on Friday night

 Need more entertainment?
 Don't forget to check out the best movies you can stream for free right now.
 And if you don't mind paying a few dollars for some films, here are the movies that have arrived on streaming services early thanks to the coronavirus.

-Discuss: Watch a free livestream of John Wick with an intro from Keanu Reeves and Halle Berry Friday night
+Discuss: Watch a free livestream of John Wick with an intro from Keanu Reeves and Halle Berry tonight

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.